bugsbrog/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a User Interface Component Library.
+One of the problems it tries to solve is how to manage data without messing up the DOM or web browser.
+"The React team built a simple engine called the virtual DOM that interacts with the actual DOM for us.
+We tell the virtual DOM which elements and state (data) to render to the actual DOM, and it will do so.
+Beyond that, it will "react" when the state (data) in our app changes, and will update the DOM accordingly."

 1. Describe component state.

+"setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering" (reactjs.org).

 1. Describe props.

+Props are objects and cannot be changed.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside of the scope of the function.

+You can sync effects with changes to state and props.
+You can do this by passing in a "dependency array" as the second argument.